ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 Unfortunately, like the Docker hosted registry above, you are unable to programatically create a token to access the registry.
 You must manually create a Personal Access Token with just the right permissions to access the registry, and share that token with everything that needs access.
 It looks like it would be possible to do this by creating a GitHub App, but that looked like way more work than I want to do.
 For this reason, I will not be able to use the GitHub Container Registry for this project.

-This does not meet my requirements, so I won't be able to use it.
+I really wanted to use this one, but it doesn't meet my requirements.
+So I won't be able to use it.

 ## DigitalOcean